MewsSystems/developers/jobs/Backend/Task/README.md

 - Rates are valid for the current working day and, where relevant, the following Saturday, Sunday, or public holiday.
 - CNB API access example: https://www.cnb.cz/en/financial-markets/foreign-exchange-market/central-bank-exchange-rate-fixing/central-bank-exchange-rate-fixing/daily.txt?date=16.05.2025
 - Date format for the CNB API is dd.MM.yyyy

+## Production Readiness
+To be production ready the following needs to be added:

+- Use Azure Key Vault or similar for managing secrets in production
+- Enable HTTPS with valid SSL certificates
+- Configure proper network security groups and firewall rules
+- Set up monitoring and alerting (Grafana, SlACK)
+- Implement rate limiting for API endpoints
+- Add a deployment pipeline (GitHub Actions, Azure DevOps)
+- Deploy to a cloud service (Azure App Service, AWS Lambda, Kubernetes)